ImgTypeTiff/jekyll-tiff-simple-dark/README.md

-# jekyll-simple-dark
+# jekyll-tiff-simple-dark

-A simple and dark theme for Jekyll.
+A simple and dark theme for Jekyll, also very tumblr.

 Responsive images, tables and iframes (for include videos of **Youtube**, **Vimeo** or similar services) A minimal pure javascript code for toggle menu and responsive tables.
 Compatible with Google Analytics and jekyll-seo-tags.